emmett-framework/emmett/docs/dal/connecting.md

 db.rollback()
 ```

 You can obviously use them also in the application code during the request in order to have a better control of what happens with your data.
-Just remember that when you call `commit()` or `rollback()` you're in fact ending the last transaction an starting a new one.
+Just remember that when you call `commit()` or `rollback()` you're in fact ending the last transaction and starting a new one.